luissilva1044894/Pyrez/README.md

  2. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
  3. Fork [the repository][github-repo] on GitHub to start making your changes to the **master** branch (or branch off of it).
  4. Send a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) and bug the maintainer until it gets merged and published. :) Make sure to add yourself to [AUTHORS](./AUTHORS.md).

+### Disclaimer:

+This project, including this repository, is neither created, affiliated, associated nor endorsed by Hi-Rez Studios, or any of its subsidiaries or its affiliates.
+It is created by the community for the community.
+Please refrain from contacting Hi-Rez Studios regarding any issues or support of this project, instead feel free to submit an issue.

 ### Copyright & License 📝